krokis/layla/src/test/cases/lists.md

   }
   ~~~

-- Returns `null`s for indices out of bounds
+- Returns `null` for indices out of bounds

   ~~~ lay
   a = null 2 3 4